 - Explore Manitoba’s largest open-air market – St. Norbert Farmers’ Market.

 - Kids can have a fun time crafting at the Transcona Museum.
-Craft with Us runs in July and August.
+Craft with Us runs in July and August and is free with admission.

 - Have fun throughout the day at the Portage Potato Festival.
 The event takes place every year on the second weekend in August.
-Don’t miss one of the most popular features of the event – FREE French Fries!
-August 11 & 12, 2023.
+Don’t miss one of the most popular features of the event – free French Fries!
+August 8 – 9, 2025.

 - Visit the Winnipeg Police Museum.